WHAT IS WET ROT?

-In order to grow, wet rot requires a regular source of moisture that can often result from sources of defective plumbing, gutters, downpipes or stone pointing.
-The moisture together with the presence of wood can allow wet rot spores to germinate and grow that will eventually lead to the timber losing its strength.
-You can find out a bit more information about how wet rot occurs and what wet rot is by visiting our 'what is wet rot' web page.
+In order to grow, wet rot requires a regular source of moisture.
+This often comes from sources like defective plumbing, gutters, downpipes or stone pointing.
+When excess moisture infiltrates timber it can allow fungal spores to germinate and grow, this eventually leads to the timber losing its strength.

 - A damp musty smell

-- Cracking and softening of timber that is often discoloured, distorted and possibly losing its strength.
+- Cracking and softening of timber that is often discoloured, distorted and losing its strength

 - You may notice some fungal growth

-Certainly, a professional property survey will be able to identify and reveal the full scope of any wet rot problem and the sources of any water ingress.
-Using specialist surveying tools, wet rot can be surveyed even in unexposed areas within a property.
-If a property survey reveals the presence of wet rot then the appropriate wet rot treatment will be recommended.
+If you are still unsure if your property is suffering from wet rot, a professional property survey will be able to identify and reveal the full scope of any wet rot problem and the sources of any water ingress.
+Using specialist surveying tools, wet rot can be surveyed in unexposed areas within a property such as behind walls or below floorboards.